 NOTE 2: No further sending/receiving of DRB data before the HO is done.

-NOTE 3: For AM DRBs the PDCP count is maintained, for UM DRBs the PDCP count is reset.
-For SRBs, the PDCP count is maintained or reset depending on the RRCReconfiguration message content sent to UE before LTM procedure.
+NOTE 3: For AM/UM DRBs and SRBs the PDCP count is maintained.

 3. Target Cell: Inform the SS about the HO and about the source cell id.